 Solution 4.
 Factory Reset Your Android to Fix Android Home Button Not Working

-As factory reset is often regarded as a last resort if all other methods fail to solve the problem.
-What a factory reset basically does is to erase all of the user data that has been developed on the device over time, and reverting all of the core functions back to its original default settings.
-What this basically implies is that the device goes back to the way it used to be when just initially purchased.
+Factory reset is often regarded as a last resort if all other methods fail to solve the problem.
+What a factory reset does is erase all of the user data that has been developed on the device over time and revert all of the core functions back to its original default settings.
+This implies that the device goes back to how it used to be when just initially purchased.

 Steps involved in a hard factory reset include: